 The reason for all that noise is that your smartphone’s camera performs better in brighter conditions.
 With less light, the camera tries to compensate by electronically brightening the image, but that will make the noise in the image more noticeable.
 However, if the lighting is good the camera can perform at an optimum level and your video footage will look clean and good.

-So for good video you need good lighting.
+So, for good video you need good lighting.
 But that doesn’t have to be from artificial lights.
-Daylight can be just fine.
+Daylight can be fine.

 How to use daylight for YouTube videos